trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/prepare-account.md

 If you are using a Docker container, you can enter the container with the `docker exec` command, as in `docker exec -it my-image /bin/sh`.
 To get the name of the Docker container, you run the `docker ps` command.

-1. Set your installation of the Octez client to use your node instead of the public Weeklynet node:
+1. Set your installation of the Octez client to use your node:

    - If you have not used the Octez client yet, run this command to initialize it: